jacnobbe/AI_Asg2/README.md

 # AI_Asg2
 1. Pregame Werk
-    * Program accepts game board and other relavant information (specify)
-    * Calculate board positions / possible move directions for each peg
+    * Program accepts game board and other relavant information (specify) x Calculate board positions / possible move directions for each peg
-    * Calculate all possible moves for all pegs (71).
+    * Calculate all possible moves for all pegs (71). // do we need to do this?
 2. Search(es)
     * Searching through all possible moves calculated in 1.
+    * Scan board to see if all pegs are still playable.
+If not, try somewhere else.
 3. Output Results